Thiago-Nagata/flask-project/README.md

 - Testing with Postman and Thunderclient

 🔹 *Improvements implemented (By me)*
-- Criação de interface em HTML
+- Creating an inteface in HTML
-- Estilização com CSS
+  Styling with CSS
-- Integração das rotas com templates
+- Route integrations with template
-- Adaptação da lógica da API para renderização de páginas
+- Adaptating API logic for page rendering
-- Melhor organização da estrutura do projeto
+- Better organization of the project structure

 # What i learned
 - Building RESTful APIs with Flask